genilson-alves/news/README.md

 The website has as functionalities:
 * Show the trending news in USA and also in Brazil.
 * The weather in the current location of the user and also in other three capitals of Brazil.
-* Show the coin cotation of various countries converted do brazilian real.
+* Show the coin cotation of various countries converted to brazilian real.
 * Search for news around the world.